Healy family - Ireland

-The story of the Healy family continues with Honora Healy, sister of Thomas John Healy, who was born on 17 July 1834, in County Galway, Ireland and christened a Roman Catholic.
+This page has the story of Honora Healy, sister of Thomas John Healy, who was baptised on 17 July 1834, in County Galway, Ireland.

-Her father was Thomas Healy, a farmer in the village of Menlough (Menlo), three miles from the City of Galway, with estates in Londonderry, Ireland, and her mother Bridget Connell.
+Honora's father was Thomas Healy, a farmer in the village of Menlough (Menlo), three miles from the City of Galway, with estates in Londonderry, Ireland, and her mother Bridget Connell.
+She was baptised a Roman Catholic with her sponsors being her father Thomas Healy and a Judith (or Judy) Haly (Healy) (possibly an aunt).

 Thomas and Bridget Healy had five children that we know of:

-Thomas Healy's sister Honora married a John Lawless (born 1828), and together they emigrated to New Zealand along with their 3 sons - Stephen (10), Thomas (7) and John (2), on the "Corona" departing on 23 May 1874 and arrived in Otago on 28 August 1874.
+Together they emigrated to New Zealand along with their 3 sons - Stephen (10), Thomas (7) and John (2), on the "Corona" departing on 23 May 1874 from Gateshead and arrived in Otago on 28 August 1874.
 John was listed as being 45 and Honora was 35 years and they paid 50 pounds 15 pence.
 He was listed as a Farm Labourer from County Galway.
+(See transcript and image of the voyage of the "Corona" below.)

 |Here's a screenshot of the passenger list record:|

 Honora died on 2 March 1889 aged 55 years (BDM Ref 1889/244) and is buried in the Southern Cemetery, Dunedin, in Block 13R, Plot 11.
+Unmarked grave.
 She was recorded as living at Argyle Street in South Dunedin.
+Her youngest son James was just 7 years of age.

 Their death and funeral notices read: